huan-nguyen/SwipeToDeleteRV/README.md

 ## Java Code
 ### Adapter
 You have to subclass `STDAdapter`.
-However, all what you need to do is just specifying the type of the items being displayed within the `STDRecyclerView` (i.e., `String` in this example) and define a constructor which takes a list of items as follows.
+However, all what you need to do is just specifying the type of the items being displayed within the `STDRecyclerView` (i.e., `String` in this example) and make sure you call the `STDAdapter`'s constructor in your `Adapter` constructor as follows:
 ````
 public class SampleAdapter extends STDAdapter<String> {
     public SampleAdapter(List<String> versionList) {
-        this.mItems = versionList;
+        super(versionList);
     }
 }
 ````